Saddam Hussein: Foreign relations

+Saddam sought to have Iraq play a leading role in the Middle East.
 In 1972, Saddam signed a 15-year Treaty of Friendship and Cooperation with the Soviet Union.
+Arms were sent along with several thousand advisers.
 According to historian Charles R. H. Tripp, the treaty upset "the US-sponsored security system established as part of the Cold War in the Middle East.
 It appeared that any enemy of the Baghdad regime was a potential ally of the United States."
 In response, the US covertly financed Kurdish rebels led by Mustafa Barzani during the Second Iraqi–Kurdish War; the Kurds were defeated in 1975, leading to the forcible relocation of hundreds of thousands of Kurdish civilians.
+A 1978 crackdown on Iraqi Communists and a shift of trade toward the West strained Iraqi relations with the Soviet Union; Iraq then took on a more Western orientation until the Gulf War in 1991.